agi-now/scenarios/scenarios/scenario2.md

 ---

 category: file system
-query: remove all lines in main.py that contain nubmers
+query: remove all lines in main.py that contain numbers

 ---